pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 #. `Persistence`_;
 #. `Recurrent Neural Network`_.

 The first two are easily implementable, while the third is more complex (Advanced User).
+For each case, we provide a corresponding tutorial (using the default networks ST LAURENT and CIVAUX ) to get inpired from.

 Future Known
 ==============
-For comparaison purposes, the simulations must be run supposing that the prediction block has a perfect knowledge of the future.
-We provide the tutorial :ref:`Rst2021_2022_KnownFuture` to get inspiration from.
+For comparaison purposes, the simulations must firstly be run supposing that the prediction block has a perfect knowledge of the future.
+We provide the tutorial :ref:`Rst2021_2022_KnownFuture` to this case for the defaults networks :py:data:``.

 Persistence
 ============